Kalpanaaaa/Exchango-AI/README.md

-# Exchange-Rate
+# Exchango AI

-<p id="description">Exchange Rate is a Flutter application that displays the prices of currencies of different countries in Iranian Tomans, digital currencies, gold, and Iranian coins.
+<p id="description">Exchango AI is a Flutter application that displays the prices of currencies of different countries in Iranian Tomans, digital currencies, gold, and Iranian coins.
 </p>

 # 🧐 Features